 Additionally, patients should be monitored, and their IV sites should be checked regularly.
 Serious IV infiltration complications could be avoided if medical staff address issues at their onset.

-If you or a loved one have been injured as a result of IV infiltration or another form of medical malpractice, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured as a result of IV infiltration or another form of medical malpractice, contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.